 - Identify tools and strategies to capture data for the PRISMA flow diagram.

-These videos are hosted in Northwestern Medicine's institutional repository, DigitalHub, and require an NU NetID login.
+These videos are class recordings, hosted in Northwestern Medicine's institutional repository, DigitalHub, and require an NU NetID login.
 Once in DigitalHub, click the "Download" link for the best quality.

 - Conducting a Systematic Review: Part 1 Planning the Process Video 1 | Transcript